saitaiky/notebook/docs/docs/aws/management/cloudwatch.md

 ## Unified CloudWatch Agent

-:::infoAWS Unified CloudWatch Agent & AWS CloudWatch Agent "AWS Unified CloudWatch Agent" and "AWS CloudWatch Agent" are the same thing.
+:::info AWS Unified CloudWatch Agent & AWS CloudWatch Agent "AWS Unified CloudWatch Agent" and "AWS CloudWatch Agent" are the same thing.
 AWS Unified CloudWatch Agent is the latest version of the agent used to collect and send logs and metrics to Amazon CloudWatch.
 :::